dilungasr/dilungasr/README.md

 <h3 align="center">I am Dilunga the Great</h3>

-## 🙋‍♂️ About Me
+##  About Me
-- 🚀 I'm a gift from Tanzania
+- 🚀 I'm Tanzanian.
+I'm Black.

-- 🔭 Golang, Vue JS, and MongDB are my DNAs
+- 🔭 I build stuffs in Golang, Vue JS, and MongDB

-- 👯 I’m looking to collaborate on **OpenSource Projects**
+- 👯 I’m open to open the sources

 <!-- - 👨‍💻 All of my projects are available at **[My Portfolio](https://subhamraoniar.com)** -->

-- 📫 How to reach me **dilungathegreat@gmail.com**
+- 📫 Reach me **dilungathegreat@gmail.com**

 <!-- - ⚡ Fun fact **** -->